sethorpe/translinkautohw/README.md

     - Linux or MacOS: `./chromedriver`

-2. Run the application with `pipenv run pytest main.py -v`
+2. Run the application with `pipenv run pytest main.py`

 3. When execution completes, you can shutdown the virtual environment with:

     a. `exit` - this only temporarily closes the subshell.
 Should you wish to return, just run the `pipenv shell` command again to re-launch.

     b. `pipenv --rm` this will destroy the virtual environment altogether.

+## Reports and Screenshots

+- When execution has completed, check the **Translink_Screenshots** folder for validation screenshots.
+- If there was an error, the screenshot would be in the **Translink_Errors** folder
+- The script creates both `report.html` and `report.xml` files.
+They will be available in the root of your project folder.